tedwu13/winston/README.md

 - Install all gems in Gemfile ```bundle install```
 - Run migration file and get all the seed data ```bundle exec rake db:migrate```
 - Run rails server ```rails server```
+- Once rails server is running, you can go to http://localhost:3000